merklol/Workout-Journal/README.md

 </p>

 <p align="center">
-Workout Journal is the app for those who want to track their progress over a workout and a calendar period.
+Workout Journal is a mobile app for those who want to track their progress over a workout and a calendar period.
+The app allows you to record a number of your exercise repetitions for a set and use a custom timer countdown as rest time between exercise sets during training.
 </p>

 <p align="center">